STIXProject/python-stix/README.md

 # python-stix

 A python library for parsing, manipulating, and generating STIX content.
+The python-stix library is under heavy development and should be considered ALPHA.

 For more information about STIX, see http://stix.mitre.org.